department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model.md

 - For this second scenario, let's imagine again you are applying for health care online and you arrive at a page that explains the process and outlines the various health care benefit packages and levels clearly.
 - You start the application by answering a few basic questions about who you are, where you live and how you can be contacted.
 You then complete some basic questions about any health care coverage you may already have as well as confirming your military service history.
 - Next you are preseneted with a series of yes/no questions that walk you through an eligibility screening basically.
 Once this is completed, you are told what benefit package you could possibly qualify for or it is determined you need to continue on with more questions and provide additional info such as your income and how many dependents you have.
-But if you are told you qualify based on the initial screening, you don't have to provide the additional info during the application.
+But if you are told you qualify based on the initial screening, you don't have to answer these other questions.
+- Once you are done, you are told a benefit type and level (or range) that you might qualify for.

-- What are your thoughts on this process?
+- What are your initial reactions or thoughts on this process?
+- Does anything stand out to you as helpful or annoying?
-- Would you find a lot of yes/no questions that could be realted to your service connected disability or medical situation in the middle of the application?
+- Would you find a lot of yes/no questions that could be related to your service connected disability or medical situation in the middle of the application intrusive?
-- Would you want to know on the spot during the application what level (Priority Group) you are eligible for?
+- Would you want to know on the spot during the application what level (Priority Group) you might be eligible for or are you fine with waiting to hear from the VA?
+- What information do you think you need to provide to get placed into the correct type and level of benefits?

 ## Fourth Topic: [Scenario 1 - Cohort 2] - X minutes